PROMETHEUS AND CHIRON

 When she doubled over as if in response to a stomach cramp, Tommy became surer.
 She must be in withdrawal from something, and his own experience of opiate deprivation made him think that they were what she lacked.

 Part of him wanted to approach her.
-He even toyed with the thought of offering her one or even two of the Roxies he always carried with him, just to ease her suffering.
-That thought, though, was quickly banished.
-Such a gift would mean fewer meds for him, and he really wasn’t sure how soon he would get more.
+He even toyed with the thought of offering her one or even two of the Roxies he always carried with him, just to ease her suffering, but that thought was quickly banished.
+Such a gift would mean fewer meds for Tommy, and he really wasn’t sure how soon he would get more.
 He’d already had to sell some of his supply just to keep the lights on in his tiny place.
 Though he felt pity for the woman, he knew that she could avail herself of emergency services and at least get detoxed at the hospital if she were truly in dire straits.
 Opiate withdrawal, he knew, was very unlikely to kill you.
 It could, though, make you wish that you were dead.

 That thought led him to wonder why no one was offering to help the woman, or for that matter, why she wasn’t asking.
 He might have thought she was panhandling, given her physical appearance, though that was probably an unkind presumption.
-Still, he certainly wouldn’t let pride get in the way of asking for a handout if he were withdrawing from something.
+Still, he certainly wouldn’t let pride get in the way of asking for a handout if he were withdrawing.

 Tommy’s puzzlement grew when he saw a relatively well-dressed man walk right by the woman, not two feet away, without so much as glancing in her direction.
-He didn’t skirt around her, as many people would.
-As far as Tommy could tell, the man did not even cast an eye in the woman’s direction.
+He didn’t skirt around her; as far as Tommy could tell, the man did not even cast an eye in the woman’s direction.

 That was strange.